sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 Who made it and still makes it work today?
 The **`classpath`**!
 Every classpath element points to a root of assets contributing to the resources available at runtime.
-A special type of resource is a Java class which in turn declares an package it belongs to.
+A special type of resource is a Java class which in turn declares a package it belongs to.
 There is no enforced restriction of how many times a package may be declared on the classpath.
 All assets are merged logically at runtime, effectively resulting in the same situation where classes under test and test classes reside physically in the same directory.
-Meaning most (all?) access modifiers are irrelevant: packages are treated as white boxes.
+Packages are treated as white boxes: test code may access main types as if they were placed in the same package and directory.
+This includes types with using *package private* and `protected` modifiers.

 Ever placed a test class in a different package compared to the class under test?
 Welcome (b(l)ack) to "black box testing in the package world"!